Debt Mediation: What is it and How Does it Work?

 As debt mediation seeks to establish an agreement that settles the debt, the process is also known as debt settlement.
 Through this type of consumer debt relief, you will be able to get your financial life back on track instead of taking drastic measures such as filing bankruptcy.

-When you undergo debt mediation, you will have the opportunity to connect with your creditors, either one-on-one or through a “middleman,” also known as a debt mediation service.
+When you undergo debt mediation, you will have the opportunity to connect with your creditors, either one-on-one or through a “middleman,” also known as a professional debt mediation service.
 The purpose of connecting is to decide upon a mutually beneficial solution to settling your debt.

 How Does Debt Mediation Work?